Borknagar: History

-Throughout 2014 and into 2015, the band had been hard at work writing and recording their next full-length album, Winter Thrice.
-Production had to be delayed due to injuries vocalist Vintersorg suffered in late 2014 but the recording was concluded in June.
-Original vocalist Kristoffer Rygg provided guest vocals on the aforementioned record.
+Throughout 2014 and into 2015, the band had been writing and recording their next full-length album, Winter Thrice.
+Production was delayed due to injuries vocalist Vintersorg suffered in late 2014, but the recording was concluded in June.
+Original vocalist Kristoffer Rygg guested vocals on the record.

-In early 2019, it was reported that long-time vocalist Vintersorg has parted ways with the band due to conflicting issues with his work and family, as well as the after effects of his 2014 injuries.
-The split was amicable and he has not ruled out being a guest on a future album.
-As well, drummer Baard Kolstad also parted ways due to lack of time due to his other in-demand projects.
-ICS Vortex has since reassumed the role of lead vocalist and Kolstad was replaced by Bjørn Dugstad Rønnow (at Kolstad's recommendation).
-Despite these setbacks, Borknagar released their eleventh album, True North, on 27 September 2019.
+In early 2019, Vintersorg left the band due to conflicting issues with his work and family, and the aftereffects of his 2014 injuries.
+The split was amicable and he did not ruled guesting on a future album.
+Drummer Baard Kolstad also left due to lack of time due to his other projects.
+ICS Vortex reassumed lead vocals, and Kolstad was replaced with Bjørn Dugstad Rønnow at Kolstad's recommendation.
+Borknagar released their eleventh album, True North, on 27 September 2019.

-On 15 December 2023, the band announced that their twelfth studio album Fall would be released on 23 February 2024.
-At the same time, they released the lead single "Summits" along with a visualizer video.
+On 15 December 2023, the band announced that their twelfth studio album, Fall, would be released on 23 February 2024.
+They released lead single "Summits" with a visualizer video.